-- e.
-Note 46.1 regarding the Company has conservatively recognised deferred tax assets (net) as at March 31, 2021 amounting to Rs.
-9,466.04 lakhs (March 31, 2020 Rs.
-12,442.34 lakhs) corresponding to unused brought forward income tax losses pursuant to the provisions of Ind AS 12 "Income Taxes", for which it has convincing evidences viz. opportunities available in area of its core competence, bidding/pre-qualification limit, conducive government policies and market conditions, recovery of pending claims, TEV study and approved Resolution Plan etc., based on which it is inferred that sufficient taxable profit will be available against which unused tax losses can be utilised by the Company. - f.
-Note 42.2 regarding judgments of the Hon'ble Supreme Court, the Resolution Plan approved under IBC is binding on all creditors including Central Government, State Government, any Local Authority under section 31(1) of IBC, 2016 and any amount not claimed by the operational creditors stand extinguished.
+- f.
+Note 42.2 regarding judgments of the Hon'ble Supreme Court, whereby the Resolution Plan approved under IBC is binding on all creditors including Central Government, State Government, any Local Authority under section 31(1) of IBC, 2016 and any amount not claimed by the operational creditors stand extinguished.
 These claims are subject to reconciliation and rights and remedies available with the Company and are not acknowledged as debt. - g.
-Note 52 regarding the management's assessment of the financial impact of the outbreak of Coronavirus (Covid-19) pandemic situation, for which a definitive assessment of the impact in the subsequent period is dependent upon the circumstances as they evolve.
+Note 46.1 regarding recognition of deferred tax assets (net) on conservative basis as at March 31, 2022 amounting to Rs.15,118.67 lakhs (March 31, 2021 Rs.9,466.04 lakhs) corresponding to unused brought forward income tax losses pursuant to the provisions of Ind AS 12 "Income Taxes", for which it has convincing evidences viz. opportunities available in area of its core competence, bidding/pre-qualification limit, conducive government policies and market conditions, recovery of pending claims, TEV study and approved Resolution Plan etc., based on which it is inferred that sufficient taxable profit will be available against which unused tax losses can be utilised by the Company. - Note 52 regarding the claims in respect of cost over-runs h. arising due to client responsibility delays, client's suspension of projects, deviation in design, change in scope of work etc., which are at various stages of negotiation/ discussion with the clients/ arbitration /litigation.
+The realisability of these claims are estimated by the Company based on contractual terms, historical experience with similar claims as well as legal opinion obtained from internal and external experts, wherever necessary.
+Revenue in respect of claims is recognised to the extent the Company is reasonably certain of their realisation.
+Realisation of above claims may be lower than the claims recognized if the Company decides to settle the same out of court in future considering the substantial time involved in litigation.
+Impact thereof will be considered in the year of such settlement. - Note 53 regarding the management's assessment of the financial impact of the outbreak of Coronavirus (Covid-19) pandemic situation, for which a definitive assessment of the impact in the subsequent period is dependent upon the circumstances as they evolve.